niHonkage/DocsLearning/en/guides/monitoring/integrate-external-ops-tools/integrate-langfuse.md

 ### 2. How to Configure Langfuse

 1. Register and log in to Langfuse on the [official website](https://langfuse.com/)
 2. Create a project in Langfuse.
 After logging in, click **New** on the homepage to create your own project.
-The **project** will be used to associate with **applications** in Dify for data monitoring.
+The **project** will be used to associate with **applications** in Fusionworks for data monitoring.

 <figure><img src="/en/.gitbook/assets/guides/monitoring/image (249).png" alt=""><figcaption><p>Create a project in Langfuse</p></figcaption></figure>